IBM-Blockchain/HSM/Z-HSM/README.md

 ```
 For above example, `CLUSTER-IP` is `10.0.163.235`, Internal-port is `2345`, External-port is `30846`.
 There are two pairs of value can be used for `<IP_ADDRESS>:<PORT>`, one for Interal-port, another for External-port

-Internal-port pair: `<CLUSTER-IP>:<Internal-PORT>`, for above example is `10.0.163.235:2345`, this pair can be used when fabric entities (CA, PEER, Orderer) deployed in the same cluster
+Internal-port pair: `<CLUSTER-IP>:<Internal-PORT>`, for above example is `10.0.163.235:2345`, this pair can be used when fabric components (CA, PEER, Orderer) deployed in the same cluster

-External-port pair: `<Master-node-IP>:<External-PORT>`, for abvoe example is `9.47.152.235:30846`, this pair can be used when fabric entiries (CA, PEER, Orderer) deployed in the same cluster OR NOT in the same cluster
+External-port pair: `<Master-node-IP>:<External-PORT>`, for above example is `9.47.152.235:30846`, this pair can be used when fabric components (CA, PEER, Orderer) are deployed in the same cluster or NOT in the same cluster.

 - `<EP11_SLOT_TOKEN_LABEL>` with the value that you specified for the `EP11_SLOT_TOKEN_LABEL` in the `entrypoint.sh` file.
 - `<EP11_SLOT_USER_PIN>` with the value that you specified for the `EP11_SLOT_USER_PIN` in the `entrypoint.sh` file.